 Video surveillance footage can help strengthen any personal injury case, from motor vehicle accidents to slip and falls.
 When an act of negligence is caught on camera, it’s hard to argue against it.

 In a car, truck, or motorcycle accident, video footage may be able to show the liable party speeding, running a red light, texting, drifting into another lane, or otherwise driving with negligence.

-Most commercial trucks have dashcams, as they transport thousands of dollars of merchandise around the country.
-In the case that a truck driver is at fault for their accident, it will likely be caught by the dashcam.
+Most commercial trucks have dashcams as they transport thousands of dollars of merchandise around the country.
+In the case that a truck driver is at fault for the accident, it will likely be caught by the dashcam.

 Bicycle and Pedestrian Accidents

 If you have a bicycle or pedestrian accident claim, traffic cameras, dash cameras, video surveillance footage, and security cameras can help to prove someone else’s negligence.
 For example, a driver may claim that they came to a full stop before a crosswalk or stop sign.
 However, you may be able to prove that they’re lying by looking at camera footage of the accident.

 Slips, Trips, and Falls

 Slips, trips, and falls most often occur inside of businesses.
 These could be due to messes that haven’t been cleaned up or in parking lots because of parking lot hazards.
 In these cases, the footage was likely captured by the company who’s at fault for your injuries.

 Video will clearly show how the accident occurred and for what reason.
 However, this footage must be procured before the company deletes it.